 Try using a hummus base for this recipe and use as minimum cheese as you can.

 Try replacing mayonnaise with a vinaigrette dressing to get a low-calorie slaw.

 Mix sweet corn, Cojita cheese, and Greek yogurt alongside paprika to make this classic Mexican treat.

 Try using coconut milk and Greek yogurt to make this classic cheese dip lighter.

-If there is a large crowd gathering at your place, you might have to do more than appetizers.
+If a large crowd is gathering at your place, you might have to do more than appetizers.
 These delicious mains will keep your party going.
 All these recipes have minimum calories and maximum flavor.
-Your guest will surely be fascinated with your menu selection more than the actual game.
+Your guest will surely be more fascinated with your menu selection than the actual game.

 1. Veggie Burgers

 Take all your favorite vegetables and beans and get rid of extra moisture by cooking them.
 Once dry, put these in a food processor with flour, breadcrumbs, and eggs.
 Chop and combine all the ingredients.
 Season it with salt, pepper, red chili powder, cumin powder, and fresh herbs like cilantro and chives.
 Form in the shape of patties and serve in burgers.
 These patties can be baked, grilled, or fried – your choice.

 Preheat the oven and line your baking sheet with parchment paper, and coat a layer of non-stick cooking spray on it.
 In a bowl, combine ground turkey, eggs, fresh garlic, onion (finely chopped), oregano, salt, and pepper.
 Mix and shape it into decent-sized meatballs.
 Bake it in the oven, flipping halfway until fully cooked.
 In a pan, heat 1/4th cup of honey and two tablespoons of soy sauce, add the turkey meatballs to the glaze and coat them.
 Serve with salad, rice, pasta, or anything of your choice.